Spring 2026 Favorites, But Make it Barefoot Shoes.

 Shapen’s spring collection is, as usual, lovely.
 But sizing on the new models is a bit finnicky, so I’ll give you the run down here.
 Especially because we opted to not carry any of these in Anya’s Shop this spring, so they’re only available from Shapen Direct (where you can’t return if outside the EU).

-Typically in Shapen flats and sandals I wear a size 36 regular width, but in this spring’s models I am switching to a WIDE in all of them because the regular width was too narrow in the toes.
+Typically in Shapen flats and sandals I wear a size 36 regular width, but this spring’s models feel a little narrow for me in regular so I switched to a wide in the ones I can.
 This is a bit of a departure from the norm, because usually Shapen Wide width is sufficient space for my extra wide friends.
-However these models I don’t find extra roomy even in Wide. *This comes down to construction/design, and not a change in their shoe last.
+However these models I don’t find as roomy as their others. *This comes down to construction/design, and not a change in their shoe last.

 Festa – I love an espadrille flat.
 The Festa is feminine and playful with an optional ankle wrap or velcro strap.
 I do have a bit of a gripe with the toe box though – the front is shallow and presses down a bit on my big toes.
-Size 36 leaves me with enough extra length, so I’m hoping that by switching to Wide that will give me enough extra space that it doesn’t bother me.
+Fortunately moving to the 36 wide gave me enough extra room and the fit is good in that size.

 Also, the edging of the sole comes up around the sides.
-So if you have a wide midfoot and spill over the sole the edge might be uncomfortable.
+So if you have a wide midfoot and you might spill over the edge.

 Side close up of a pair of black leather strappy closed toe Neeja sandals from Shapen Barefoot with a flexible outsole and side toe box.
 The person is standing with one foot flat against the wall to show the buckles.

 Neeja – This model reads Parisian to me.
 The buckle and sole construction make for a sophisticated look that is both interesting and neutral.
 The two straps also make for a secure fit, which I always appreciate.
-The leather is thicker and rubbed the sides of my toes in regular width, which is why I exchanged for Wide.
+The leather is thicker and rubs the sides of my toes a bit, so I plan to stuff the toe box to loosen it up.
+I first tried them in a size 37, which almost works but is long on me.
+The 36 is a better fit.
+For me they don’t run as long as the other Shapen Spring models, but still slightly longer than other brands.

 Twiggy – Another very chic, elevated look that reminds me of block toe kitten heels.
 Something you might see in Devil Wears Prada!
 The slingback style does pose some fit complications, because it doesn’t hold your heel in place as well as other styles.
-I am very narrow through the heels, so this is a an issue for me and in general I recommend this model to people who aren’t very slim in the hindfoot.
+I am very narrow through the heels, so this is an expected issue for me.

 Mukishoes